-OneStart is Indiana University's Web-based application portal that provides a common front door to online services, including email, registration, tuition statements, payment options, and scholarship applications.
-You will need your student ID number to create your OneStart account.
-If you annot locate it, you can look it up here.
+One.IU is Indiana University's Web-based application portal that provides a common front door to online services, including email, registration, tuition statements, payment options, and scholarship applications.
+You will need your university ID number to create your One.IU account.
+Refer to your Admissionso certificate for this number.
 If you would like assistance with setting up your account, please stop by the Gateway Information Center, located in the main lobby of the Administration Building, or call (574) 520-5005.

 Please check your Admission Certificate to learn which placement exams (English and/or math) you will be required to take prior to registering for classes.
-Placement exams are offered at no cost on both teh South Bend campus and at the Elkhart Center.
-Please note that a computer automated "due date" based on your time of admission will be visible in OneStart.
+Please note that a computer automated "due date" based on your time of admission will be visible in One.IU.
 This specific "due date" can be disregarded as long as placement exams are completed before Orientation and advising sessions.